 Between the Silent Eyes

-In the 19th century, the H'mong, a minority group originating in Southern China, sought refuge in Southeast Asian nations to escape persecution.
-With a global population of twelve million, over one million H'mong reside in Vietnam's mountainous northern region.
-The H'mong first settled in Vietnam's Hà Giang province, where they have maintained their traditional way of life for generations.
-The Hmong culture is patriarchal, with women primarily responsible for domestic labor and childcare.
-They have limited influence in family decisions and control over their own lives.
-H'mong women often cohabit or marry before the legal marriageable age of 18, and give birth until they have a male heir to carry on the family lineage as H’mong people have an old saying that: “Nine girls are not equal to one boy”.
-Within the family unit, education is often not prioritized for girls, especially when financial constraints limit the parent's ability to provide for everyone's education.
+The H’mong, a minority group originally from southern China, sought refuge in Southeast Asia in the 19th century to escape persecution.
+Today, their global population is estimated at twelve million, with over one million residing in Vietnam’s mountainous northern regions.
+Many first settled in Hà Giang province, where they have preserved their traditional way of life for generations.
+H’mong culture is patriarchal: women are primarily responsible for domestic labor and childcare, have limited influence in family decisions, and exercise little control over their own lives.
+Women often cohabit or marry before the legal age of 18 and are expected to bear children until they produce a male heir, reflecting the old H’mong saying: “Nine girls are not equal to one boy.”
+Within families, education for girls is often deprioritized, especially in households with limited financial means.

 Máy (born in 2002, 19 years old in 2021), married at 16, is lying with her first daughter, Mỷ (born in 2019, 5 years old), to take a rest after work.
 She worked diligently while carrying the fetus.
 At 15 years old, while working in China, she encountered a boy her age who later became her husband.
 Although she lacked romantic feelings for him, he presented a dowry to her parents and requested her hand in marriage, to which her parents agreed.